 Thermography We also have a Flir infrared camera and it won't work either as it needs temperature differentials to create a picture.
 If the whole boat is at one temp ... no go unless you want to pay by the hour while we set up heat lamps.We only use this method in rare cases (even in summer) due to the complexity and time required to do it right.

-While I will sometimes (rarely - it depends) survey frozen boats, you must realize that I cannot positively tell you the condition of any cored structure whether it be balsa or foam core decks & hulls or stringers or the very common weak spot of all i/o boats - the transom.
+While I have occasionally (rarely - it depends) surveyed frozen boats, you must realize that I cannot positively tell you the condition of any cored structure whether it be balsa or foam core decks & hulls or stringers or the very common weak spot of all i/o boats - the transom.
 It is rare to find an older boat without some degree of moisture in the core or between the laminate and the core.
 Please also note that on rare occasions I have seen boats just a couple of years old with large areas of rotten core and don't forget that the surveyor might not be as reliable when his fingers are frozen.

 Rotten deck core is an expensive problem to fix and please also remember that I can only inspect what I can get to.
 Canvas or shrink wrap covers will certainly hinder examination to some degree.

 If you are considering a vessel with a cored bottom and want to have it surveyed in a frozen state please consider hiring someone else as I don't like working for crazy people .